-Forcible Fondling - The touching of the private body parts of any person for the purpose of sexual gratification forcibly and/or against that persons will or against the persons will where that person is incapable of giving consent because of his/hers temporary or permanent mental or physical incapacity or because of his/hers youth.
+(a) FORCIBLE RAPE (UCR code 11A) The carnal knowledge of a person, forcible and/or against the person's will, or not forcibly or against that person's will where the victim is incapable of giving consent because or his/her temporary or permanent or physical incapacity (or because of his/her youth).

-Forcible Rape - The carnal knowledge of a person, forcibly and/or against that persons will; or not forcibly or against that persons will where the victim is incapable of giving consent because of his/hers temporary or permanent mental or physical incapacity or because of his/hers youth.
+(b) FORCIBLE SODOMY (UCR code 11B) Oral or anal intercourse with another person, forcibly and/ or against that person's will; or not forcibly against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity.

-Forcible Sodomy - Oral or anal sexual intercourse with another person, forcibly and/or against that persons will; or not forcibly or against that persons will where the victim is incapable of giving consent because of his/hers temporary or permanent mental or physical incapacity or because of his/hers youth.
+(c) SEXUAL ASSAULT WITH AN OBJECT (UCR code 11C) The use of an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will, or not forcibly or against the person's will where the victim is incapable of giving consent because of his/her temporary or permanent mental or physical incapacity.

-Sexual Assault with Object - The use of an object or instrument to unlawfully penetrate however slightly, the genital or anal opening of the body of another person forcibly and/or against that persons will; or not forcibly or against that persons will where the victim is incapable of giving consent because of his/hers temporary or permanent mental or physical incapacity or because of his/hers youth.
+(d) FORCIBLE FONDLING (UCR code 11D) The touching of the private body parts of another person for the purpose of sexual gratification, forcibly and/or against that person's will, or, not forcibly or against the person's will where the victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental incapacity.